trinhgiahuy/comp.ce.100-rust-exercise-guide/src/2_setup.md

 ## Rust project work template

-Download or clone the [project work template]()
+Download or clone the work template.
+For the autumn  implementation of 2020, the work template is available in Moodle.

-`git clone ...`

 ### Install Rust and the cross-compiler toolchain

+These instructions are also available in the project template.

 1. Go to [rustup.rs](https://rustup.rs/) and follow the instructions.
 2. Install the nightly toolchain
     * `rustup install nightly`
-    * We need the nightly toolchain to compile a line of assembly to enable interrupts via a `libxil` C-FFI library.
+    * We need the nightly toolchain to be able to compile a single line of assembly to enable interrupts via the `libxil` C-FFI library.
 3. Set the nightly toolchain as the default in the project directory `rustup override set nightly` (do this from within the project directory).
 4. Install the cross-compiler by running `rustup target add arm-none-eabi` on the command line.

-These instructions are also available in the project template.